NL-Eats-Community-Outreach-Inc/judge-portal/README.md

 ---

-Built with ❤️ for hackathon organizers and judges at NL Eats.
+Built with ❤️ for hackathon organizers and judges by NL Eats Community Outreach Inc.